Sugar Slows Down the Healing Process

 Sugar Weakens the Immune System

-Excessive consumption of sugar can affect your immune system negatively.
+Excessive amounts of sugar weaken your immune system.
 This is because it prevents phagocytosis, the ability of white blood cells to hunt down and destroy foreign bodies.
 This makes it hard for the body to protect itself against bacteria and viruses and could lead to more medical problems.
 Also, phagocytes help transport fluid from the injured part of the body through the lymphatic system.
 This ability is also impeded if phagocytosis can’t take place.

 Reduced Blood Flow